Move rows, columns, or cells

 2. Release your mouse when the new placement is valid to successfully move the column to a new location.

-• Columns cannot be moved to other sheets.
+• Columns can't be moved to other sheets.

-• You can move multiple columns at the same time by holding down Shift or Ctrl on your keyboard and then clicking on the column headers that you want to move.
-You can then click and drag any highlighted column's header to move them all to a new location.
+• You can move multiple columns simultaneously by holding down Shift or Ctrl on your keyboard and then clicking on the column headers you want to move.
+You can then select and drag any highlighted column's header to move them all to a new location.

 Move a row to another sheet

-1. Hover over the row number and then click More Vertical three dot menu iconto access the Row Menu.
+1. Hover over the row number and select More Brandfolder Image More kebab menu. to access the Row Menu.

-• Reminders associated with the row in the original sheet will not be included in the destination sheet
+• Reminders associated with the row in the original sheet aren't included in the destination sheet

-• If the source sheet contains any columns that the destination sheet does not, these columns will be created in the destination sheet when the row is moved.
-You must have Admin-level sharing permissions on the destination sheet to move rows that will create columns.
+• If the source sheet contains any columns that the destination sheet doesn't, these columns are created in the destination sheet when the row is moved.
+You must have Admin-level sharing permissions on the destination sheet to move rows that create columns.

 Troubleshooting tips